yuvaraja402/Skin-Cancer-Convolution-Neural-Networks/README.md

 ## Machine learning Model used - Convolution Neural Networks

 ### Goal
-The goal was to train the Convolution Neural Networks so it will predict and classify the type of skin cancer from any given image.
+Train a Convolution Neural Networks model to predict and classify the type of skin cancer from any given image.

 ### Dataset
 Source : https://www.isic-archive.com/#!/onlyHeaderTop/gallery